1. Start from your real constraints, not from a map

 Choosing where to invest in Japan is not a geography quiz.
 The right city depends on your capital, your risk tolerance, your time horizon and your operational capacity.
 A non-resident with a demanding day job and no local team does not have the same play as a long-term resident with fluent Japanese and time to manage renovations.

 Before comparing Tokyo to Osaka or Fukuoka, define what you can realistically handle: ticket size, leverage, number of assets, distance and the level of hands-on work you are prepared to take on.
+A foreign investor in Singapore writing one cheque per year needs a very different city profile than a Tokyo-based individual buying three smaller units over the next two years.
+Skipping this self-audit is the single most common source of misallocated capital in Japan.

 2. Liquidity: why Tokyo is the default benchmark